sd17spring/sd17spring.github.io/_assignments/mini-project-2-computational-art.md

 ## Preliminaries

+## Acknowledgments

-**Acknowledgments:**  this assignment has been adapted from Harvey Mudd Professor Chris Stone's assignment posted at the [Stanford Nifty Assignments ](http://nifty.stanford.edu/) collection.
+This assignment has been adapted from Harvey Mudd Professor Chris Stone's assignment posted at the [Stanford Nifty Assignments ](http://nifty.stanford.edu/) collection.

 ### Skills Emphasized